srishtikumari03/Rider_Driven_Cancellation_Prediction/README.md

 - Splitted data into test and train datasets.
 - We used logistic regression classifier,SVM, Gradient Boost Classifier, Random Forest on training dataset.
 - Tuned hyperparameters.
-- Calculated accuracy and ROC_AUC on the test dataset.
+- Calculated accuracy and ROC_AUC on the test dataset and train dataset.
+- Plotted accuracy vs ROC_AUC score using matplotlib.
-- Visualised using confusion matrix using sklearn.
+- Visualised predictions using confusion matrix using sklearn.

 ##### **Model Comparison**

-- Compared models based on accuracy and ROC_AUC score.
+- Compared models based on accuracy and ROC_AUC score on the test dataset.
+- Predicted results using best hyperparameters.